Newport Beach Library

 The Mission of Project Adult Literacy (PAL) is to develop the literacy skills of adults to empower them to achieve greater success in their lives - at home, at work and in the community.

-PAL employs two part-time staff.
-There are many ways that volunteers can get involved including: tutoring, assessing, event development, and being involved in the advisory board.
+PAL employs two part-time staff, so we are always looking for volunteers.
+There are many ways volunteers can get involved including: tutoring, class instructor, office volunteer, social media & marketing volunteer and event volunteer.
 All volunteers are required to complete fingerprinting and a background check.

 All new adult learners must be assessed before starting the program.
 The assessment consists of a series of evaluations which should take approximately 1.5-2 hours to complete.
 Assessments are scheduled based only on your availability and is not a weekly commitment.